 Which brings me to Kathy, my father’s girlfriend back in 1967.

 At fifty-three years of age , after reading my father’s book about all his lovers, girlfriends and wives, and the string of children he left behind, I have finally come to know Kathy.
-All these years, I never knew anything about the woman my father murdered.
+All these years, I knew nothing about the woman my father murdered.
 Later, I would find out that Kathy was an eighteen year old high school teenager who fell in love with my then thirty eight year old father.
 She was a waitress at the local Howard Johnson.
 She got pregnant by my father.
 She considered having an abortion.
 She wanted and needed out of their toxic relationship.
-And… her life was taken away with five shots fired to her head because… if my father could not have her, no one would.
+But sadly… her life was taken away with five shots fired to her head because, if my father could not have her, no one would.
 That’s toxic, the domestic violence abuse.

 Kathy’s story has deeply touched me.
 Her short-lived life and tragic death has been hard for me to overcome this past week.
 She was a young impressionable teen in love with an older man who she thought would love her and protect her.
 When I think of Kathy, I sometimes get emotional and cry.
 And while I was reading her story through my father’s eyes, I still have come to know a piece of her.
 And oddly, knowing more about her and the circumstance that lead to her death has helped me to heal.
 I was four years old when Kathy’s life ended.
 I had no idea at the time.
 That moment not only changed Kathy’s life, her families, and my father’s, it also impacted and changed everything for his children too.